Mummy’s knowledge of music these days is limited to classical adaptations of Baa Baa Black Sheep

 You know you're getting on when you receive an invitation to attend your High School Reunion.
 But this wasn't just any old invitation.
 It wasn't simply for a quick catch up and some snapchat selfies over coffee.
 This was for the Mother of all Reunions: The 20 Year Biggie.
 A chance to reconnect, reminisce and… Continue reading High School Reunion

 When your Mother buys you a book with 248 pages solely dedicated to transforming "your home into a permanently tidy, clutter-free space," and with the precursor, "You're probably not going to like this Dear," you know you're in trouble.
-Last year and crucially, last year, my Mother gifted Marie Kondo's "The Life-Changing Magic of Tidying" to… Continue reading The Magic of Space”
+Last year and crucially, last year, my Mother gifted Marie Kondo's "The Life-Changing Magic of Tidying" to… Continue reading The Magic of Space

+It's Mental Health Awareness week.
+So let's talk about mental health.
 The truth of the matter is that 1 in 6 adults experience mental health problems in the UK.
 So if you're not feeling it, then the likelihood is that someone close to you is.
-From fed-up, depression, anxiety and stress, to bipolar, schizophrenia, post traumatic… Continue reading Let’s talk about Mental Health”
+From fed-up, depression, anxiety and stress, to bipolar, schizophrenia, post traumatic… Continue reading Let’s talk about Mental Health

 Happy April Fool's Day to all you old Fools out there.
 Another ludicrous day to mark something or other ridiculous.
 With its origins dating all the way back to the 14th Century, apparently April Fool's Day is good for one's health - a tonic to encourage laughter, diminish stress and reduce the strain on one's heart.
 That would… Continue reading Call me a Fool, but…